awsdocs/amazon-ec2-user-guide-windows/doc_source/elastic-graphics-troubleshooting.md

 + Amazon Elastic Graphics OpenGL Library
 + Amazon EC2 Elastic GPUs OpenGL Redirector

 If any of these items are missing, you must install them manually\.
-For more information, see [Installing the required software for Elastic Graphics](working-with-elastic-graphics.md#elastic-graphics-install-libraries)\.
+For more information, see [Install the required software for Elastic Graphics](working-with-elastic-graphics.md#elastic-graphics-install-libraries)\.

 ### Check the Elastic Graphics logs<a name="elastic-graphics-check-logs"></a>